 “I was dating a gal who took me to Shelf Road.
 I was pretty psyched.
-Having read all about Shelf Road climbing, I knew who all the big players were,” Rico suddenly threw his hands up in the air, “but when I showed up at Shelf, it was empty!”
+Having read all about Shelf Road climbing, I knew who all the big players were,” Thompson suddenly threw his hands up in the air, “but when I showed up at Shelf, it was empty!”

 “Where was everyone?”

-When Rico was a student at the University of Utah, he would drive past Cottonwood Canyon on his way home and look up at the beautiful granite outcrops.
+When Thompson was a student at the University of Utah, he would drive past Cottonwood Canyon on his way home and look up at the beautiful granite outcrops.
 Sometimes his eyes would stray so much, and he’d have to swerve to avoid hitting the highway barriers.
 The cliffs were 200, 600, 800ft high, and he’d look for the tiny silhouettes of climbers on them.
-At the time, Rico was a skier with no climbing experience.
+At the time, Thompson was a skier with no climbing experience.
 “But I was really getting into mountains,” he said.
 “I had read about the first ascent of Annapurna and became inspired to climb myself.”

-Rico moved back to Pennsylvania when he finished school and bought Royal Robin’s Basic Rock Craft.
+Thompson moved back to Pennsylvania when he finished school and bought Royal Robin’s Basic Rock Craft.
 The little book taught all the basics, the knots, the belays, and rigging up a swami belt that would make any modern climber shudder.
 He found a guidebook to a local crag named Cooper’s Rock near his hometown of Sewickley.
 The guidebook was more a brochure than it was a book, a few pages of crudely drawn topos and a few lines of descriptions.
 He awkwardly hobbled up the rock face with a broken leg that day, having broken it during ski season, but “the hook was deep.”
-Rico said the word deep with multiple “e” and drew it out.
+Thompson said the word deep with multiple “e” and drew it out.

-Rico made his first trip to the New River Gorge in the middle of a muggy and stifling West Virginian summer in 1981.
+Thompson made his first trip to the New River Gorge in the middle of a muggy and stifling West Virginian summer in 1981.
 “It’s the kind of heat that sticks to you,” he said.
-The sky poured on them half the time, and it continued to through the summer, but Rico went back every weekend and sought refuge under the prospect of untouched, bullet-hard sandstone.
+The sky poured on them half the time, and it continued to through the summer, but Thompson went back every weekend and sought refuge under the prospect of untouched, bullet-hard sandstone.
 By 1984 he had a hand-drawn personal guidebook.
-Before drone footage and fancy cameras were available, Rico would walk the cliffs with a compass, a notebook, and pencil, translating what he saw onto paper.
+Before drone footage and fancy cameras were available, Thompson would walk the cliffs with a compass, a notebook, and pencil, translating what he saw onto paper.
 His background in architectural design came in handy.

-“Rick, this is the best rock in America,” Lynn would say.
+“Rico, this is the best rock in America,” Lynn would say.

 News traveled much slower in the 1980s.
 Your climbing news came from the big magazines, Rock and Ice, Climbing, and an old publication that has since gone out of print, Off Belay.
-“You read them like the Bible,” said Rico.
+“You read them like the Bible,” said Thompson.
 They had sections in them where first-ascensionists could submit new routes called the Basecamp Report.
 So-and-so did this at the Gunks, complete with a short description of the route.
 It was how word got around, and you could buy it at $5.59 an issue.

-Rico knew everything was changing.
+Thompson knew everything was changing.
 He knew the up-and-coming climbing areas seeing rapid development would become the areas that shape American sport climbing.
 Sport climbing was in a liminal state during the 1980s, halfway between a half-baked idea and a pipe dream—it was in the state of becoming.
 Bolts were still considered controversial, and many believed traditional climbing was the only way climbing should ever be done.

-The road didn’t bring Rico to Shelf Road until the fall of 1994.
+The road didn’t bring Thompson to Shelf Road until the fall of 1994.
 When he arrived to find an empty stretch of high desert, he realized the trend had moved from vertical limestone to overhung limestone.
 Alan Watts, the patriarch of American sport climbing, had been watching the European trends very carefully during the 1980s.
-Rico believes Watts probably, most definitely, had the first power drill in the US that was applied to the sport of climbing.
+Thompson believes Watts probably, most definitely, had the first power drill in the US that was applied to the sport of climbing.
 Smith Rocks, Oregon solidified as the birthplace of American sport climbing, and suddenly, there was a mad rush to find new rock.

-In 1988, Rico had read all about Watts’ ventures at Smith Rocks, and that March, he bought the first power drill on the east coast.
+In 1988, Thompson had read all about Watts’ ventures at Smith Rocks, and that March, he bought the first power drill on the east coast.
 He took it to the New, batteries charged and brand new bits a-blazing.

 Before electric drills, bolts had to be drilled by hand, and it took anywhere from one to two hours per hand-drilled bolt.
-With his new toy, Rico put a bolt in the wall at an astounding 55 seconds.
-“The line was Mega Magic,” said Rico.
+With his new toy, Thompson put a bolt in the wall at an astounding 55 seconds.
+“The line was Mega Magic,” said Thompson.
 “It was the first drill-equipped sport route at the New, a beautiful 5.12c face climb, named after the Sportiva shoes and the magic of the drill.”

 1988 was a whirlwind of a year for sport climbing at the New.
-Rico’s first guidebook for the New River Gorge, published in 1986, saw the area go from 35 established routes to over 400.
+Thompson's first guidebook for the New River Gorge, published in 1986, saw the area go from 35 established routes to over 400.
 The second edition, published in 1986, contained 1500 routes.
 Today, the New boasts over 1800 routes of every type of climbing imaginable.

 “It was an amazing time to be a climber, a strange time too.
 We climbed other people’s routes occasionally, but we were focused on climbing new routes and putting up first-ascents just because we could.”

-Richard Aschert took a drill to Shelf Road’s limestone in 1987, ten months before Rico bought his Bosch Bulldog.
+Richard Aschert took a drill to Shelf Road’s limestone in 1987, ten months before Thompson bought his Bosch Bulldog.
 Many think of Shelf Road as Smith Rocks’ younger brother, the second area to be developed as a sport climbing destination.
 Shelf Road had a handful of big players like Aschert, Dave Dangle, Darryl Roth, Bob D’Antonio, and Mark Van Horn.
 They had all gone out and bought a Bosch Bulldog.
 It was time when routes were transitioning from mixed routes to all-fixed routes.